 Outlined below are examples of actions/behaviour which may lead the LA to believe the issue of a Notice of Concern is required.
-It should be noted the list if not exhaustive.
+It should be noted the list is not exhaustive.

-- Failure to meet statutory deadlines and requirements - Failure to implement internal audit recommendations within prescribed timescale - Failure to supply the LA with documentation required to enable the LA to undertake it's statutory monitoring duties within appropriate timescale - Failure to take appropriate action to safeguard the financial position of the LA or the school - Audit report with limited or no assurance, - Failure to meet requirements laid down in the scheme - Failure to recover from licensed deficit within agreed time frame - A school's outturn statement for the previous three financial years reflects a deficit at year end - Concerns raised by the governing body in regard to the effectiveness of the financial decisions being made by the leadership team of the school - The LA has concerns in regard to the effectiveness of the financial decisions being made by the leadership team of the school and/or governing body
+- Failure to meet statutory deadlines and requirements - Failure to implement internal audit recommendations within prescribed timescale - Failure to supply the LA with documentation required to enable the LA to undertake it's statutory monitoring duties within appropriate timescale - Failure to take appropriate action to safeguard the financial position of the LA or the school - Audit report with limited or no assurance, - Failure to meet requirements laid down in the scheme - Failure to recover from licensed deficit within agreed time frame - A school's outturn statement for the previous three financial years reflects a deficit at year end - Concerns raised by the governing body in regard to the effectiveness of the financial decisions being made by the leadership team of the school - The LA has concerns in regard to the effectiveness of the financial decisions being made by the leadership team of the school and/or governing body - A performance standards and safety warning notice has been given with which the school has failed to comply and the local authority have also given the governing body a written notice that they propose to exercise one or more of their powers under Part 4 of the 2006 Act: - A teachers' pay and conditions warning notice has been given with which the school has failed to comply and the local authority have also given written notice to the governing body that they propose to exercise one or more of their powers under Part 4 of the 2006 Act; - A school requires significant improvement; and - A school requires special measures